 Allow us to reiterate: perfectly safe serviceable drinking water exists on the site.
 The out-of-game location has taps and at least one large and friendly "sugarcube" water container will be sitting inside of the game area.
 Hydrate yourself.

 The eternal question.
 Yes, there are bathrooms.
-Yes, there will be port-a-potties in strategic locations.
+Specifically there are about four WCs up at the out-of-game house (which you cannot miss).
+There will be port-a-potties in strategic locations both in and out of game.
 We will do our best to provide, but you might want to bring extra TP just in case.

 Between 400 and 500 souls will be in attendance throughout the weekend.
 A lot of things can happen when a large crowd enters a limited space.
 In the event of anything unfortunate happening, we have people ready to back you up.